Doyle Hamm: Murder of Patrick Cunningham

 On January 24, 1987, Hamm went on a crime spree that culminated in a motel robbery at the Anderson Motel in Cullman, Alabama, and the murder of Patrick Cunningham, a nighttime clerk at the motel.
-Three hundred and fifty dollars was taken from the motel's cash register as well as $60 from Cunningham’s wallet.
+Three hundred and fifty dollars were taken from the motel's cash register as well as $60 from Cunningham’s wallet.
 Cunningham was shot once in the temple with a .38 caliber pistol that had been stolen in a robbery committed by Hamm in Mississippi earlier the same day.
 On the following day, January 25, 1987 Hamm was arrested in Cullman and charged with capital murder.

 Two individuals claiming to be witnesses to the crime initially identified Hamm as the gunman during the robbery, but soon recanted their testimony.
 Those individuals were later charged as co-defendants and took deals to testify as state witnesses.
 During questioning, Hamm confessed to committing the robbery.